nextflow-io/nf-co2footprint/docs/contributing/setup.md

    ./launch.sh run -plugins nf-co2footprint <script/pipeline name> [pipeline params]
    ```

-## Alternative: Compile and install to Nextflow plugins directory
+## Alternative: Launch without a local Nextflow build

+The plugin can be tested prior release without using a local Nextflow build using the following steps:

 !!! warning